 When a company just starts out, it has almost no existence in the market.
 That’s why staying afloat involves generating money from here and there so that it can produce products/create services and sell them.
 That’s why clearly, sales often come when the company has the money to manufacture product/ buy product at a cheaper price.

 Revenue, on the other hand, is a culmination of all sources of income (investments, consulting, interest received, fees charged, etc.) and the amount collected because of sales.

 Since sales are a major chunk of an organization’s revenue, we use sales and revenue as synonyms.
 An investor/layman needs to understand how the income statement is formatted and arranged to understand the sales and revenue.
 If an individual learns to read the income statementRead The Income StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements., she will see the difference between the revenue and the sales.

 Video on Revenue vs. Sales

 This has been a guide to the top differences between Revenue vs Sales.
-Here we also discuss the Revenue and Sales differences with examples, infographics, and comparison table.
+Here we also discuss the Revenue and Sales differences with examples, infographics, and comparison tables.
 You may also have a look at the following articles for gaining further knowledge in Basic Accounting –